moby/moby/docs/sources/docker-hub/official_repos.md

 This section should provide:

-* an overview of the software contained in the image, similar to the introduction in a Wikipedia entry,
+* an overview of the software contained in the image, similar to the introduction in a Wikipedia entry

-* a selection of links to outside resources that help to describe the software,
+* a selection of links to outside resources that help to describe the software

-* a *mandatory* link to the `Dockerfile`.
+* a *mandatory* link to the `Dockerfile`

 #### How-to/usage

 A section that describes how to run and use the image, including common use cases and example `Dockerfile`s (if applicable).
-Try to provide clear,step-by- step instructions wherever possible.
+Try to provide clear, step-by- step instructions wherever possible.

-##### Issues & Contribution Info
+##### Issues & contribution info
-In this part, point users to any resources that can help them contribute to the project.
+In this section, point users to any resources that can help them contribute to the project.
 Include contribution guidelines and any specific instructions related to your development practices.
 Include a link to [Docker’s resources for contributors](https://docs.docker.com/contributing/contributing/).
 Be sure to include contact info, handles, etc. for official maintainers.